cedwardsmedia/cnam-cli/README.md

 To perform a lookup of a phone number: `php /path/to/cnam.php 5551234567`

+**Data Point Flags**

+Running `cnam <phone_number>` without specifying any data point flags will cause CNAM to return all available data for the provided number.

+Providing one or more data point flags will cause CNAM to return ONLY the selected data points.
+Example: `cnam --name --carrier 5551234567` will cause CNAM to return only the name and carrier for the provided number.

+- Use the `--name` flag to query for the *name* data point.
+- Use the `--profile` flag to query for the *profile* data point.
+- Use the `--cnam` flag to query for the *cnam* data point.
+- Use the `--gender` flag to query for the *gender* data point.
+- Use the `--image` flag to query for the *image* data point.
+- Use the `--address` flag to query for the *address* data point.
+- Use the `--location` flag to query for the *location* data point.
+(Included free with `--address`)
+- Use the `--provider` flag to query for the *provider* data point.
+- Use the `--carrier` flag to query for the *carrier* data point.
+- Use the `--carrier_o` flag to query for the *carrier_o* data point.
+(Included free with `--carrier`)
+- Use the `--linetype` flag to query for the *linetype* data point.

-**Note:** for easier usage, you may wish to create a symlink to cnam php.
+**Note:** for easier usage, you may wish to create a symlink to cnam.php.
 To do this, simply execute `sudo ln -s /path/to/cnam.php /usr/local/cnam`.
 Now, you can execute cnam by simply running `cnam [phone number]` without including the path to cnam.php.

 ## Contributing